AdobeDocs/platform-learn.en/help/platform/destinations/configure-the-marketo-destination.md

 >[!INFO]
 >
-> This video is part of a course, [Getting started with Real-time CDP, B2B Edition for marketers](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-U-1-2021.rtcdp.b2b), available for free on Experience League!
+> This video is part of a course, [Getting started with Real-Time CDP, B2B Edition for marketers](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-U-1-2021.rtcdp.b2b), available for free on Experience League!

 For more information, please see the [Profiles documentation](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/profile/profile-browse.html).